Marketing video production for teams with AI | HeyGen

 • Batch export for efficiency

 Launch campaigns worldwide without separate productions for each market.
-AI video translation localises your creative into 175+ languages with voice cloning and lip-sync.
+AI video translation localizes your creative into 175+ languages with voice cloning and lip-sync.
 Your German campaign sounds German, not dubbed.

 • Lip-sync matches facial movements